 Ingram, C., and Livengood, R.S.
-Crowd(fund)ing at the Gates?
+(2016) Crowd(fund)ing at the Gates?
 Toward a Gatekeeper Theory of Dual Value Creation in Entrepreneurial Finance.
-Accepted for presentation at the Strategic Management Society Annual Conference, Berlin, Germany, July 2016.
+Presented at the Strategic Management Society Annual Conference, Berlin, Germany.

-Livengood, R.S., Ingram, C. Who Is Manning the Gates?
+Livengood, R.S., and Ingram, C. (2016) Who Is Manning the Gates?
 Gatekeepers and Crowdfunding.
-Accepted for presentation at the Academy of Management Annual Meeting, Anaheim, CA, August 2016.
+Academy of Management Annual Meeting, Anaheim, CA, United States.

 Ingram, C. and Morisse, M. (2016) Almost an MNC: Bitcoin Entrepreneurs’ use of Collective Resources and Decoupling to Build Legitimacy.
-Hawaii International Conference on Systems Science (HICSS), Kauai, HI, January 2016.
+Hawaii International Conference on Systems Science, Kauai, HI.

 Ingram, C., Vaast, E. and Teigland, R. (2016) Corporate Crowdfunding: Does Being Part of a University Affect a Platform’s Operations? .
 Hawaii International Conference of System Science, Kauai, HI.